-The U.S. Department of Agriculture's "Food Sources of Selected Nutrients” table for iron lists 30 of the foods highest in the mineral.
+The U.S. Department of Agriculture's "Food Sources of Iron" table for iron lists 30 of the foods highest in the mineral.
 Of that list, five of the foods are cuts of beef.
-Turkey does not make the USDA’s list of top iron-rich foods.
+Turkey does not make the list of top iron-rich foods.

 Ground and sirloin beef, the lowest in iron of the "top five" beef group on the USDA table, contain about 2.1 milligrams of iron in a 3-ounce serving, or about 12 percent of the recommended daily value of the mineral.
 The same amount of ground turkey contains 1.47 milligrams, or about 8 percent of the DV for iron.

 Dark turkey meat is the best choice for iron among the poultry group of meats, notes the Office of Dietary Supplements.
 A 3-ounce serving of dark turkey meat has just under 2 milligrams of iron, or 10 percent of the DV for iron.

 Other Beef Benefits

 Along with iron, beef is higher in zinc and vitamin B-12.
 As with iron, not getting enough vitamin B-12 in your diet can lead to vitamin deficiency anemia.
 Zinc helps bolster your immune system.